Categories

 Always keep comprehensive notes from the compilation of the budget.
 This will help you during the year as you analyse property performance and refer back to the benchmarks of the existing budget.

 It is quite common to adjust budgetary performance monthly or quarterly when you have identified a significant change in the property market or the property itself.
-That is why the budget is so important as a management tool assisting the landlords that you act for.
+That is why the budget is so important as a management tool assisting the landlords you act for.

-Accuracy in the budget is paramount, given that the property performance will be benchmarked against it for the 12 month period.
+Accuracy in the budget is paramount, given that the property performance will be benchmarked against it for the 12-month period.

 Budgeting

 An inaccurate property budget that is poorly prepared will show the weaknesses in the property manager and the management company.
-It is likely that you are managing a property using a computer-based lease management and trust accounts system

 Each week you can then monitor the activities of actual income and expenditure in the property, versus the established and approved budget.